The structure of the plant cell

-The plant tissue ( as the epidermis tissue of the onion leaf ) is composed of small units known as the plant cells , where each cell contains many components , The plant cell is the eukaryotic cell which differ in several key aspects from the cells of the other eukaryotic organisms
+The plant tissue (as the epidermis tissue of the onion leaf) is composed of small units known as the plant cells, where each cell contains many components, The plant cell is the eukaryotic cell which differs in several key aspects from the cells of the other eukaryotic organisms.

 The cell wall

 The cell wall is the wall that surrounds the plant cell from outside, It supports the plant cell and gives it a definite shape.

 The plasma membrane is the membrane that surrounds the cytoplasm, and it controls the substances that enter or leave the cell.

 The cytoplasm is a fluid that fills the cell and all the cell components are suspended in it, All the biological operations of the cell occur in the cytoplasm.